-The note agreement for the senior secured notes will contain various negative and affirmative covenants, including restrictions on payment of dividends or other distributions by Star Gas Partners on any partnership interest if the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense, each as defined in the note agreement, is less than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the dividend or distribution or an event of default would exist.
+The note agreement for the senior secured notes contain various negative and affirmative covenants, including restrictions on payment of dividends or other distributions by Star Gas Partners on any partnership interest if the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense, each as defined in the note agreement, is 1.75 to 1.0 or less for the period of the four most recent fiscal quarters ending on or prior to the date of the dividend or distribution or an event of default would exist.

-Under the note agreement, Petro Holdings and its subsidiaries will be permitted to make cash distributions to Star/Petro Inc. if:
+Under the note agreements, Petro Holdings and its subsidiaries are permitted to make cash distributions to Star/Petro Inc. if:

-- (a) the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense is less than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (b) the total cash distributions for all quarters beginning January 1, 1999 do not exceed specified amounts in the note agreement; or - (c) Star/Petro Inc. is the parent company of Petro Holdings Inc. and a wholly-owned subsidiary of Star Gas Propane.
+- (a) through March 31, 2000, the ratio of consolidated pro forma operating cash flow to consolidated pro forma interest expense is greater than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (b) after March 31, 2000, the ratio of consolidated operating cash flow to consolidated interest expense is greater than 1.75 to 1.0 for the period of the four most recent fiscal quarters ending on or prior to the date of the distribution; - (c) the total cash distributions for all quarters beginning January 1, 1999 do not exceed specified amounts in the note agreement; or - (d) Star/Petro Inc. is the parent company of Petro Holdings Inc. and a wholly-owned subsidiary of Star Gas Propane.